- What is Dialectical Behavior Therapy?

 I like my individual therapist; do I have to switch in order to be in your DBT program?

 No, but you must be seeing your therapist weekly.
 We also must be able to speak with your outside therapist to provide maximum cohesion and continuity in treatment.
+Also, if you have recent or current ‘Target One’ urges or behaviors (suicidal ideation or self-harming behaviors), you must also see one of our Koch Center DBT therapists weekly.

 Certainly.
 While eating disorders are one of our areas of specialty, we do not